chatwoot/docs/docs/user-guide/canned-response-settings.md

 ---
 title: "Canned Responses"
 ---
-Canned Responses are saved reply templates which can be used to quickly send out a reply to a conversation .
+Canned Responses are saved reply templates that can be used to quickly send out a reply to a conversation.
 Canned responses are used with the help of Short Codes.
-Agents can access canned responses while on a chat by typing '/' followed by the short code.
+Agents can access canned responses while on a chat by typing '/' followed by the shortcode.

 Click on Settings on Chatwoot home screen.